Over the years of my practice, I developed special expertise in defending my clients against various drinking and driving offenses.

-- 1. The ultimate decision as to whether or not you are admitted into the Interlock Program is not up to the judge or the prosecutor and definitely not up to you, the decision is made by the Ministry of Transportation after you enter your guilty plea;
+- The ultimate decision as to whether or not you are admitted into the Interlock Program is not up to the judge or the prosecutor and definitely not up to you, the decision is made by the Ministry of Transportation after you enter your guilty plea;

-- 2. Once you plead guilty, you get a criminal record;
+- Once you plead guilty, you get a criminal record;

 On the other hand, if you take your case to trial, the advantages include the following:

-- 1. With the assistance of an experienced impaired driving lawyer you can beat the charges;
+- With the assistance of an experienced impaired driving lawyer you can beat the charges;

-- 2. Even if you do not succeed at the end of the day, the new legislation still allows you to get your license back sooner than one year only in this case you cannot drive for six months and then can drive with interlocking device for twelve months (versus three and nine months in case of a guilty plea).
+- Even if you do not succeed at the end of the day, the new legislation still allows you to get your license back sooner than one year only in this case you cannot drive for six months and then can drive with an interlocking device for twelve months (versus three and nine months in case of a guilty plea).

 As you can see the incentive to plead guilty is not as compelling as the government would want you to think.
-In my opinion, in the current state of affairs it makes more sense to take your case to trial than plead guilty.
+In my opinion, in the current state of affairs, it makes more sense to take your case to trial than plead guilty.
 However, if you want to fight the drinking and driving charges, you need a lawyer specializing in this area of criminal law to have a fighting chance.

 A lot of impaired driving cases are dismissed based not on the merits but on constitutional violations which occur in the course of interaction between the police and individual accused.
-Not surprisingly, a lot of famous Charter of Rights decisions which established general constitutional principles involved drinking and driving offences.
+Not surprisingly, a lot of famous Charter of Rights decisions which established general constitutional principles involved drinking and driving offenses.